 Digi Digits is an interdisciplinary club of students at Penn State University.
-We are dedicated to improving, designing, and 3D printing prosthetic-like training devices for children who have hand/arm malformations or disabilities.
-This club offers Penn State students the opportunity to develop critical thinking skills, participate in life-changing research, and expand their knowledge in the growing field of 3D printing as our organization combines corporate and family relations, business, engineering, architecture applications, and more.
+We are dedicated to improving, designing, and 3D printing tools focus on prosthetic-like training devices.
+Our current main projects are a modular electronic hand, a mechanism for testing the strength of 3D printed structures, and creating virtual workshops for high school students.
+This club offers Penn State students the opportunity to develop critical thinking skills, participate in life-changing research, and expand their knowledge in the growing field of 3D printing as our organization combines corporate and family relations, engineering, service and more.

 I joined Digi digits early in my freshman year for the ability to transform designs and concepts into real mechanisms that benefited real people.
 I stayed because of the friends and relationships that I formed as a welcome byproduct to the projects we worked on.
 As President, I want to provide new members with the same experiences and continue turning Digi Digit’s ideas into reality.